SarloteKumpina/laura-sarlote-project/README.md

 **_Good luck! :)_**

 d) use do while loop for creating the game:
-   - ask user to choose between 4 or 5 digit number to guess;
+   - ask user to choose between 4 or 5 digits number to guess;
    - if user entered something else than 4 or 5, output following message and let user answer again:

 **_Incorrect input.
 Please enter - 4 or 5!_**